Asphyxi8/SkulptKore/README.md

 # SkulptKore - Your Fitness Companion 🏋️‍♂️

 Welcome to SkulptKore, your ultimate fitness companion!
 This PHP-based website empowers users to create personalized workout plans, track fitness progress, and conveniently shop for fitness essentials.
+**SkulptKore is a strictly educational project intended for learning purposes.
+It is not intended for commercial use, and all features are designed to showcase and enhance programming and development skills.**

 ## Features 💪